ERandrinopoulou/2018-09-23_Joint_Models_Workshop_Cincinnati2018/README.md

-# Joint Models Workshop Cincinnati2018
+# Joint Models Workshop Cincinnati 2018

 This repository consist of all the material (slides, practicals and app) for the workshop on **"Joint Modelling of Longitudinal